 Learn more about Housing For Health here.

-A total of 10 homes across the Baca-Prewitt chapter were nominated by DigDeep for the pilot Community Plumbing Challenge, Navajo Nation collaboration.
-None of the homes had adequate sanitation systems, running water or safe electrical systems.
-By the end of the week, they all had new sanitation and leeching systems and safe electrical systems, and nine of the 10 had running water.
+Three homes in Piute Mesa were nominated by DigDeep and Navajo Mountain Chapter House for the June 2019 Community Plumbing Challenge project.
+None of the homes had adequate sanitation systems or running water.
+By the end of the week, they all had new sanitation and leeching systems and running water.

-We sincerely thank each household and their extended families for welcoming our trades team to the Navajo Nation, and their co-operation in the project.
+We sincerely thank each household and their extended families for welcoming our trades team into their homes, and for their co-operation in the project.

-This Community Plumbing Challenge event was presented as part of the larger Navajo Water Project; a multi-million dollar initiative to bring clean, running water to hundreds of families in Northwest New Mexico.
+This Community Plumbing Challenge event was presented as part of the larger Navajo Water Project; a multi-million dollar initiative to bring clean, running water to hundreds of families across the Navajo Nation.